-The Estwing E16S has been designed from the ground up to deal with the kinds of heavy-duty tasks that would could easily destroy a lower-grade tool.
+This Estwing hammer has been designed from the ground up to deal with the kinds of heavy-duty tasks that would easily destroy a lower-grade tool.

 The grip remains secure and comfortable during even the most demanding jobs, and while all-out punishment might take a little of the luster from its finish, this outstanding hammer remains as good as new for years on end.

-To be frank, the fact that the Estwing E16S is currently available for such a low price makes it an entirely unbeatable bargain.
+To be frank, the fact that the Estwing E16S is currently available for such a low price makes it an absolutely unbeatable bargain.

-An interesting piece of engineering, to say the least, the FatMax® Anti-Vibe™ Steel Nail Hammer Has been designed to make your work less demanding with a uniquely-designed head.
+An interesting piece of engineering, to say the least, the Stanley FMHT51249 FatMax® Anti-Vibe™ Steel Nail Hammer has been designed to make your work less demanding with a uniquely-designed head.

 Specifically, this unusual two-piece hammer features AntiVibe Technology – a surprisingly effective shock absorption system that minimizes the shock and vibration felt while in use.